Yuhan-Wang-111/YuhanWang.github.io/content/projects/bat-detection.md

 We built 2 models in the project: a NLP(natural language processing) and a Random Forest.
 We started with the NLP because as the fungi classification on differnet levels are essentially arbitrary words, we wanted the model to find its own pattern.
 Then we chose to build a seconde model -- a random forest for a more explananble model.

 ### NLP Model
+{{< gist yuhanwww d567bd987edadfae5b2fca7bcdfc8615 >}}
 - Took all features and put them as a natural text “sentence” and fed that data into a natural language processing pipeline.
 - Created the actual neural network with the keras library, while training it on the features in the set
 - Finally, we plotted the training and validation loss and accuracy.

-The feature for the NLP model is a giant string with all features combined as the text input, for example, “2015-01-15 unassigned Hamilton New York 12 Ascomycota Leotiomycetes Thelebolales Pseudeurotiaceae Pseudogymnoascus destructans”.

-Here is a visualization of the training of the NLP Model.
-The model training is good and steady, as the loss for both training dataset and validation dataset decreases after every epoch, and the accuracy increases.
-{{< figure width="800" alt="NLP model training overview" src=/img/projects/bat-detection/NLP_training.png >}}

-Then here is a table that concludes the accuracy results of different combinations of features:
+Here is a table that concludes the accuracy results of different combinations of features:
 |                  Data   Included                             |  Accuracy  |
 |:------------------------------------------------------------:| :---------:|
 | State, County, Date, Host Group, CFU, Fungal Classification  |    98.26%  |